Zch0414/P2SAM/README.md

 class="center">
 </p>

-We propose $P^{2}SAM$, a method to adapt a segmentation model to any new patients relying only on one-shot patient-specific data. $P^{2}SAM$ comprises a novel part-aware prompt mechanism and distribution-based retrieval approach to filter outlier prompts.
+We propose $P^{2}SAM$, a training-free method to adapt the segmentation model to any new patients relying only on one-shot patient-specific data. $P^{2}SAM$ comprises a novel part-aware prompt mechanism and a distribution-based retrieval approach to filter outlier prompts.
 These two components effectively mitigate ambiguity and enhance the robust generalization capacity.

 ## Todo list
 - [x] PerSeg Demo Code